jlr2/IntroductionPaaS/README.md

 ### Evaluation criteria evaluated

-&nbsp;&nbsp;&nbsp;The activity will serve as an improvement / recovery of the following criteria (in addition to it was indicated in the previous section):

-  * 2d + 2e + 2f
-  * 3e + 3f + 3g + 3h
-  * 4a + 4b

-This criteria mark will be increased even whether grade obtained in the evaluation of the associated learning results is equal to or greater than 4.5, but only in the case the project requested for these criterio have been developed by using GIT with, at least, 2 people in the same group.
+&nbsp;&nbsp;&nbsp;The activity serve as an improvement of the skills to develop applications on the Cloud.
+There are not evaluation criteria related to the professional module "Development Environments" to match to this activity.
+The mark of this activity  will add to the final mark of the professional module whenever the final mark is equal to or greater than 4.5.
+This activity will increase the final mark up a maximum of 1 point.